-Inspired by the wait-k policy (Ma et al., 2019) developed for simultaneous translation, we adapt this concept to embodied environments to resolve the aforementioned problem.
-In our framework, the "wait-k" strategy restricts the assistant's involvement in the early stages, allowing the generator to independently generate and execute actions without immediate intervention.
+To resolve the aforementioned problem, our Wait-Info strategy restricts the assistant's involvement in the early stages, allowing the generator to independently generate and execute actions without immediate intervention.
 The trajectory analysis by the assistant is permitted only after the generator completes the generation and execution of k consecutive actions in the environment.
 If the rollback operation reduces the trajectory length below k, the assistant will remain locked until the generator extends the trajectory length back to k.
-This strategy enables the generator to explore its surroundings more thoroughly, providing the assistant with a richer set of information for decision-making.
+This strategy enables the generator to explore its surroundings more thoroughly, providing the assistant with a richer set of information $\mathcal{T}{\geq k}$ for decision-making.